Advantages of correlative particle analysis:

 You receive detailed, comprehensive results for organic and inorganic particles.
 While during a standard cleanliness inspection using light microscopic evaluation, particles are only typified based on their surface gloss, during correlative particle analysis with SEM-EDX analysis and RAMAN and FTIR spectroscopy it is possible to classify and identify reliably the material of organic and inorganic particles.
 In particular, information about the material composition and the potential damage behaviour for limit-exceeding particles represents significant added value for identifying and eliminating the sources of particles in the manufacturing process.

 We detect the smallest particles from a size of 5 µm.
 In your test report you receive detailed information about the quantity of particles and their classification into size classes.

 With our analytical method, we can analyse the following material classes: metals, minerals, salts, fibres and organics.

 We classify particles based on the following damage behaviour: hardness classes, conductivity and magnetism.

 The accreditation of our inspection methods and measuring rooms signifies for you certainty, dependability and objectivity.

 Metallic particles on components mostly stem directly from the manufacturing process.
-In the light microscope we classify these particles via the metallic sheen.
+Using the light microscope, we classify these particles via the metallic sheen.
 If a particle is not detected and assigned correctly, the consequence can be far-reaching damage, above all in components critical to the function.
 As a rule, we therefore recommend a further analysis using the scanning electron microscope.
-With the aid of SEM-EDX analysis, we can classify particles reliably by identifying elements and then categorise them in a material class.
-This material composition is an important factor for defining the damage the particles can cause.
+With the aid of SEM-EDX analysis, we can classify particles reliably by identifying elements and then categorise the particles in a material class.
+The material composition is an important factor for specifying the damage the particles can cause.
 In this way, the hardness of the material or its electrical conductivity can be determined, for instance.

 In these images you can see how we identify a non-metallic particle as polypropylene in the correlative workflow.